Vincent Kompany: Hamburg

-On 9 June 2006, however, it was announced that Kompany had been acquired by Hamburger SV for a fee of €10 million, as a replacement for fellow Belgian Daniel Van Buyten.
+On 9 June 2006 it was announced that Kompany had been acquired by Hamburger SV for a fee of €10 million, as a replacement for fellow Belgian Daniel Van Buyten.
 In his debut season for Hamburg, he managed only six Bundesliga starts for the club before suffering an achilles injury in November that ruled him out for the rest of the season.
 Despite his lack of involvement in the season, he was selected in a 30-man provisional squad for the 2007 UEFA European Under-21 Football Championship.

+Kompany scored on 29 July 2007 in a 4–0 win (5–1 aggregate) over Moldova's Dacia Chișinău in the last round of the UEFA Intertoto Cup.
+Hamburg won the title via being the Intertoto team that advanced furthest in the 2007–08 UEFA Cup.

+In August 2008, Kompany fell out with Hamburg over his decision to play at the Olympic tournament in China.
+After leaving the club, he criticised chairman Bernd Hoffmann as "one of those people who know about money, but don't know anything about football".
+Kompany speculated that the club's lack of success in the past 20 years despite its large supporter base could not be attributed to the players alone.